elrobin/Unveiling-the-Ecosystem-of-Science/README.md

 ### Team members

-#### Nicolas Robinson-Garcia - PI (Fellow)

-Nicolas Robinson-Garcia is a Marie Sklodowska Curie Experienced Researcher from the [LEaDing Fellows Programme](http://leadingfellows.eu) working at Delft Institute of Applied Mathematics at TU Delft.
-More information about Nicolas can be found at his [website](http://nrobinsongarcia.com).
+- **Nicolas Robinson-Garcia - PI (Fellow)**.
+Marie Sklodowska Curie Experienced Researcher from the [LEaDing Fellows Programme](http://leadingfellows.eu) working at Delft Institute of Applied Mathematics (TU Delft).
+Social scientist and bibliometrics expert.
+[Learn more about Nicolas](http://nrobinsongarcia.com).

+- **Tina G. Nane - Supervisor**.
+Assistant professor at Delft Institute of Applied Mathematics (TU Delft).
+Member of the Applied Probability research group.
+[Learn more about Tina](http://dutiosb.twi.tudelft.nl/~tnane/).

+- **Rodrigo Costas - Collaborator**.
+Senior researcher at CWTS (Leiden University).
+Rodrigo's research focuses on the development of new social media metrics (altmetrics), new scientometric applications at the individual-level and the study of funding acknowledgements.[Learn more about Rodrigo](https://www.cwts.nl/people/rodrigo-costas)

+- **Thed N. van Leeuwen - Collaborator**.
+Senior researcher and co-leading the research theme on open scholarship at CWTS (Leiden University).
+Thed's research focuses on the various aspects of open scholarship, as well as on the research assessment of scholarly activity in the social sciences, the humanities, and law.
+He is co-editor of the OUP journal Research Evaluation.
+[Learn more about Thed](https://www.cwts.nl/people/thed-van-leeuwen)

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).